adityaportfolio/SQL/README.md

 # 🧠 SQL Projects Portfolio

-Welcome to my SQL Projects Portfolio!

-This repository showcases a growing collection of SQL-based data analysis projects I've worked on to deepen my skills in data querying, exploration, and insight generation.
-Each project demonstrates practical applications of SQL for solving real-world business problems using publicly available datasets.

-## 🛠️ Projects Included
+Greetings! 👋

+Welcome to my SQL projects portfolio — a collection of hands-on data analysis projects where I explore real-world datasets using SQL.

+These projects help me sharpen my skills in writing queries, cleaning data, and pulling insights that can drive better decisions.
+Whether it’s analyzing sales trends or exploring user behavior, each project is a step forward in my journey as a data analyst.

+## 📁 What's Inside
-Here are some of the projects you'll find in this repository:
+Here are some of the projects included so far:

 - **📊 Superstore Sales Analysis**
-  Explored sales, profit, and customer behavior data using SQL queries to identify business insights from the Superstore dataset.

-*(More projects coming soon!)*
+  Used SQL to explore customer orders, product categories, and pricing to understand sales performance and identify key insights.

+- **📦 [Coming Soon] ...**

+- **📉 [Coming Soon] ...**

+Stay tuned — more projects are on the way!

-## 🧰 Tools & Skills Used
+## 🧰 Tools & Topics
-- SQL (PostgreSQL, MySQL, SQLite)
+- SQL
+- Data filtering, grouping, sorting
-- Data cleaning & transformation
+- Aggregation & subqueries
-- Aggregation, subqueries, window functions
+- Joins & basic window functions
-- Joins, filtering, grouping, sorting
-- Real-world datasets (Superstore, E-commerce, COVID-19, etc.)
+- Real datasets (Superstore)

-## 💼 About Me
+## 👋 About Me
-I'm a data enthusiast with a background in management and a strong interest in data analytics.
-I enjoy uncovering insights from raw data and turning them into meaningful stories that support better decision-making.
-I'm currently building my data portfolio and continuously learning through hands-on projects.
+I'm Aditya — someone who enjoys working with data, exploring patterns, and solving problems through analysis.
+With a background in management and a growing passion for data, I’m building this portfolio to document my learning and share what I’ve been working on.

-Feel free to explore, give feedback, or reach out if you're interested in collaborating or hiring.
+Feel free to explore the projects, drop feedback, or reach out if you'd like to connect!

 ---

 📫 **Email**: [muh.aditya.tm@gmail.com](mailto:muh.aditya.tm@gmail.com)
 🔗 **LinkedIn**: [www.linkedin.com/in/madityatm](https://www.linkedin.com/in/madityatm)